FlexibleEngineCloud/flexibleengine-sfs-csi-driver/README.md

+# **Version used only for TESTING, see https://github.com/FlexibleEngineCloud/flexibleengine-sfs-csi-driver**

 # SFS CSI Driver for Kubernetes
 SFS Container Storage Interface (CSI) Plugin makes it possible to use [SFS](https://docs.prod-cloud-ocb.orange-business.com/en-us/sfs/index.html) with your self-built Kubernetes cluster on Flexible Engine